 In your copy

-The body of your webpages is another important place where your targeted keywords should appear.
-Adding these keywords here both tells users that they are reading a relevant page, and tells search engines that your page is relevant.
+The body of your web pages is another important place where your targeted keywords should appear.
+Adding these keywords here both tell users that they are reading a relevant page, and tells search engines that your page is relevant.